lucapette/web/main/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 title: What I think about when programmers talk about speed
 ---

-As an engineering manager, I often have my direct reports ask me to assess their speed.
-They either feel too slow and want to improve their performance or, a bit less often, they're looking for confirmation that they are fast.
+My direct reports often ask me to assess their speed.
+They either feel too slow and want to improve their performance or, a bit less often, they're looking for confirmation that they are fast enough.

 Over the years a pattern emerged in these conversations, especially with less experienced developers: there's often a clear disconnect between the way they